Canahedo/MarioBros/README.md

 # MarioBros
-Clone of original Mario Bros game
+A clone of the original MarioBros game